 The common law doctrines of champerty and maintenance restrict the practice of third-party claim funding in the United States.
 While a minority of states have abandoned these rather archaic doctrines, a majority still enforce them in most contexts, albeit with differing degrees of enthusiasm and forcefulness.
 In addition to the doctrines of champerty and maintenance, certain ethics rules, including the prohibition against lawyers sharing fees with non-lawyers, currently stand as barriers to third-party claim funding in the United States.
-By way of example, Rule 5.4 of the ABA Model Rules of Professional Responsibility states that "[a] lawyer or law firm shall not share legal fees with a nonlawyer.".
+By way of example, Rule 5.4 of the ABA Model Rules of Professional Responsibility states that "[a] lawyer or law firm shall not share legal fees with a nonlawyer".
 MODEL RULES OF PROFESSIONAL CONDUCT, RULE 5.4.

 These barriers aside, third-party claim funding is, although still in its infancy, growing steadily in the United States.
-As noted by a recent commentator, one major U.S. legal publication has proclaimed: "Welcome to the world of third-party litigation funding.".
-Lawrence S. Schaner, Third-Party Litigation Funding in the United States, Revista de Arbitragem e Mediação (Arbitration and Mediation Review), at 176 (January-March 2012), available at: http://www.jenner.com/library (visited June 12, 2012) (quoting Richard Lloyd, The New, New Thing, The American Lawyer (May 17, 2010)).
-It also is noteworthy that there are contexts analogous to third-party claims funding that already are well accepted and established in the United States.
-In the insurance context, for example, the insurer, a third-party, takes a financial interest in, and frequently maintains at least some degree of control over, the defence of the insured's claim, as well as potential pursuit of the insurer's subrogation interest.
-Another well-known example is that of the assignment of claims to third parties under general contract
+As noted by a recent commentator, one major U.S. legal publication has proclaimed: "Welcome to the world of third-party litigation funding".
+Lawrence S. Schaner, Third-Party Litigation Funding in the United States, Revista de Arbitragem e Mediação (Arbitration and Mediation Review), at 176 (January-March 2012), available at: http://jenner.com/library/publications/9221 (visited Apr.
+25, 2013) (quoting Richard Lloyd, The New, New Thing, The American Lawyer (May 17, 2010)).